nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 	      User case resumes from step 3.

-**Use case: U3 - View recipe**
+**Use case: U3 - List recipes**

 **MSS:**

-1. User chooses to view all recipes.
+1. User chooses to list all recipes.
 2. User requests for the recipes.
 3. FRMS display all the recipes.